logicly-au/pmhc-spec-survey/table/instrument/yes_phn/yes-phn-experience-scale.rst

 the only value that will be accepted is 99 = Not stated / Missing.
 Once the review is complete all subscales for all recorded YES-PHNs will be calculated using the approved scoring method.**

 The YES PHN Experience Scale is based on the sum of Questions 1 through 12.
-Therefore scores fall in the range 12-60.

-If any question is missing or invalid (that is, has not been coded 1, 2, 3, 4, 5), it should be set to '99 - Not stated / Missing'.
-Where a YES PHN Survey has 6 or more of the first 12 questions missing, the YES PHN Experience Scale is set as missing.

 For the YES PHN Experience Scale, the missing value used should be 99.